-15 bean Cajun Soup is a delicious slightly spicy recipe that really is almost effortless utilizing a fast cook method with Hurst’s® 15 Bean Soup, a homemade Roux, Andouille Sausage, onions, carrots, celery, minced garlic, diced tomatoes with chilies, hot sauce and Cajun seasoning served over white rice.
+15 bean Cajun Soup is a delicious slightly spicy recipe that is almost effortless utilizing a fast cook method with Hurst’s® 15 Bean Soup, a homemade Roux, Andouille Sausage, onions, carrots, celery, minced garlic, diced tomatoes with chilies, hot sauce, and Cajun seasoning served over white rice.

-The other day I was shopping at the market in the bean aisle for dried beans and came across a bag of Hurst’s® 15 Bean Soup next to the beans of course I thought hmm, technically it’s just dried beans with a seasoning packet– I flipped over the package and noticed a recipe on the back of the package … I thought their recipe was a good baseline recipe, however, changes needed to be made… I decided to make my purchase of Hurst’s® 15 Bean Soup for only $2.35 cents and grab the other ingredients necessary for making it suitable to my own taste.
+The other day I was shopping at the market in the bean aisle for dried beans and came across a bag of Hurst’s® 15 Bean Soup next to the beans; of course, I thought, hmm, technically it’s just dried beans with a seasoning packet– I flipped over the package and noticed a recipe on the back of the bag… I thought their method was a good baseline recipe; however, changes needed to be made.
+I decided to make my purchase of Hurst’s® 15 Bean Soup for only $2.35 and grab the other ingredients necessary for making it suitable for my taste.

-Now the first thing I decided to do was to get rid of that seasoning packet… I was after the beans… I could use my own favorite Cajun seasoning…also there were not many goodies involved in this recipe it was super basic – I’ll fix.
-I don’t care for ham so much that was the next ingredient to get tossed out of the basic recipe… I have some Andouille Sausage that’s begging to be added instead among other must have ingredients.
+The very first thing I decided to do was to get rid of that seasoning packet; I was after the beans.
+I can use my own favorite Cajun seasoning; also, there were not many goodies involved in this recipe; it was super basic – I’ll fix that in an instant.
+I don’t care very much for ham so much that it was the next ingredient to get tossed out of the basic recipe.
+I have some Andouille Sausage that’s begging to be added instead to other must-have ingredients.

 15 Bean Cajun Soup

-- 1 pound of Andouille sausage or smoked sausage, sliced
+- 1 pound Andouille Sausage or Smoked Sausage sliced

-- 1- (15 ounce) can of diced tomatoes with chilies
+- 1-15- ounce can tomatoes with chilies diced

 - Juice of 1 lemon